gitpod-io/dazzle/README.md

     - node
 ```

-### Testing layers and merged images
+## Testing Chunks and Combinations

-During a dazzle build one can test the individual layers and the final image.
+During a dazzle build one can test the individual chunks and the combination images.
 During the build dazzle will execute the layer tests for each individual layer, as well as the final image.
 This makes finding and debugging issues created by the layer merge process tractable.

 Each chunk gets its own set of tests found under `tests/chunk.yaml`.

 For example:

 ```YAML
 - desc: "it should demonstrate tests"
   command: ["echo", "hello world"]